Australian rules football exhibition matches: AFL exhibition matches played in New South Wales

 Although the Sydney Swans Australian football club are based in Sydney, the AFL holds an annual exhibition match between the Essendon and Sydney Swans at the North Sydney Oval.

 Regional NAB Challenge matches have been played in Newcastle and Albury.

-AFL exhibition matches played in Canberra/ACT
+AFL exhibition matches played in Australian Capital Territory

 With no team in the national competition, and heavy competition with both rugby league and rugby union, the VFL/AFL has long shown interest in the nation's capital, largest inland city and 8th largest urban area.

 The city of Canberra and the Australian Capital Territory, formed in the 1920s and due to proximity generally followed the lead of New South Wales to adopt rugby league, which remains the most popular sport in the city.
 Rugby union also has some followers.

 Since 2001, the Kangaroos Football Club have been working to build up a local supporter base by playing home games at Manuka Oval.
 Crowds at Manuka have averaged around 10,000, with a record of 14,891 set in 2004 for the Kangaroos vs Sydney Swans.